-A similar development was taking place in Travancore, though not in the form of Moplah riots.
-There, too, as the Travancore State Manual says, cultivating peasants.
+The same development was taking place in Travancore. though not in the form of Moplah riots.
+For, there too, as the Travancore State Manual says, "the monopoly in land and a sense of insecurity on account of the jenmi's right of eviction became causes of complaint by the cultivating peasants.
 The steady increase of population and the absence of any other profession except agriculture led to more and more persons becoming dependent on land for their subsistence.
-The jenmis having no source of income except their lands were compelled to exact as much as they could from their tenants and this only increased their discontent.
-The great demand for cultivable lands helped the jenmis to let his lands to the highest bidder ...
-The increase in the value of the land gave the jenmis their opportunity.
+The jennis having no source of income except their lands were compelled to exact as much as they could from their tenants and this only increased their discontent.
+The great demand for cultivable lands helped the jenmi to let his lands to the highest bidder.
+The increase in the value of land gave the jenmis their opportunity.
 They began to demand from their tenants larger sums as advances and larger rents.
 If a tenant failed to comply with the jenmi's demand, he was promptly turned out of his holding.
-This led to serious discontent among the agricultural classes and complaints were made to the Government.
+This led to serious discontent among the agricultural classes and complaints were made to the Government."
 (Vol. III, p.
-161).
+161) It was to allay this discontent, adds the State Manual, that the Maharaja of Travancore, in a communication to the Appeal Court, directed that, in respect of all suits for eviction, the courts should see that the jennis receive their dues and allow the tenants to remain in possession and enjoyment of their property.